-The Parish Church of The Ascension of the Lord, Lavender Hill (more commonly referred to as The Ascension, Lavender Hill) is an Anglican church, within the Anglo-Catholic tradition, situated on Lavender Hill in Battersea, South West London.
+The Parish Church of The Ascension of the Lord, Lavender Hill (more commonly referred to as The Ascension, Lavender Hill) is a Church of England Parish Church, within the Anglo-Catholic tradition, situated on Lavender Hill in Battersea, South West London.

 The Ascension lies within the boundaries of the Diocese of Southwark but has passed the Resolution on the House of Bishops’ Declaration on the Ministry of Bishops and Priests, and is affiliated to the Society of St Wilfrid and St Hilda.
 Accordingly we look to the Bishop of Fulham for episcopal oversight and sacramental care.
 We support the aims and objectives of Forward in Faith.